EarthPol/earthpol.com/docs/Towny/Basic/Towns.md

 Towns can set taxes to zero, impose high taxes on wealthier players, or use creative tax strategies to shape their internal economy.

-## Negative Town Taxes: Universal Basic Income in Towny
+## 🏦 Negative Town Taxes: Distribute Funds to Citizens in Towny

 Under advanced Towny settings, towns can implement a universal basic income (UBI) system using negative town taxes.
 By setting the daily town tax to a negative value (e.g., -2g), the server will pay each resident that amount daily from the town bank.
 This creates a form of automatic wealth redistribution, allowing leaders to support new players, reward loyalty, or encourage town growth.